I was in New York for six days last week (more on why in my next post) and some of you may be wondering how my husband and kids fared in my absence.

 Nahtmee is gender neutral but identifies as a ghost with zero regard for hygiene, tidiness or soaring electric bills.
 A penchant for emptying the contents of his/her nose onto household surfaces has earned him/her the occasional nickname Snot-mee.
 By the way, I just googled “gender neutral pronouns” so that I have options other than “he/she/him/her” and I now know that my choices are “Ze” and “Hir”.
 This is information we can all benefit from.
 You’re welcome.
 And I’m going with “Ze”.

 Nahtmee hails from the fictional-sounding land of Nahtmee-a, where creatures are bred for the sole purpose of being assigned blame for the bad behavior of children everywhere.
 Natives of Nahtmee-a are not taught to stand up for themselves.
 They are just bottomless blame buckets.
 Once kids in a family are grown up, some Nahtmeeans return to their home land for a brief respite before being summoned by yet another child who thinks that their parents are dumb enough to believe that muddy footprints appeared in the hallway by supernatural means.
-For other, less fortunate ones, they get no break and all and are plunged straight into life with the children of their child-boss who has become an adult.
-How awkward to witness the child you took all the blame for over some twenty years become the parent who now doubts your existence and resents you more with each towel you leave on the bathroom floor.
+For other, less fortunate ones, they get no break and all and are plunged straight into life with the children of their child-boss who has now grown into an adult.
+How awkward, to witness the child you took all the blame for over some twenty years become the parent who now doubts your existence and resents you more with each towel you leave on the bathroom floor.

 So, while Nahtmee cannot be listed as a tax deduction and Ze doesn’t qualify for early boarding on airplanes like actual small children, Ze also doesn’t need to be fed or clothed, requires no help with homework and will never need braces.
 Bottom line, Nahtmeeans are more of an asset than a liability.
 Even when they melt chocolate chips onto the radiator and pee on the floor.